Tree ring counting to date old fruit trees.

 A section of an old apple tree that blew over in the possession of Mr and Mrs Stephen Ciampi, near Princes Risborough, Buckinghamshire.
 The trunk varied between 16 and 18 inches in diameter.

 The photo( right) shows that two pockets have gone hollow and the central core was pithy and soft.
-The latter revealed its rings by being wetted and with the aid of a light shining sideways.
+This core revealed its rings by being wetted and with the aid of a light shining sideways.

 The staining did not interfere with the visibility of the rings.

 The colour, visibility and spacing of the rings can vary enormously.
-This tree (left) had several good recent years of growth.
+This tree (left and above) had several good recent years of growth.

 The rings become visible only with fine sanding.